valentinabojan/valentinabojan.github.io/_posts/2018-10-16-challenges-when-doing-remote-pair-programming-and-how-to-overcome-them.md

 > *Wait!
 So two programmers are doing the same task?
 This sounds rather inefficient!*

 Don't fall into this trap!
 Give it time to see its benefits!
-It may be that at first a pair finishes the task almost in the same time a single programmers does.
+It may be that at first a pair finishes the task almost in the same time a single programmer does.
 But the code quality is undoubtedly better.
 As time passes, you will notice that the **knowledge sharing inside the team is done quicker** than before applying pair programming.

 > *So two heads really are better than one!*

 Yes!
-Working in pair, you will have **the code reviewed by two programmers**, a task that was implemented having a **better design**, a **better code quality** and that was **better tested** than it would have been if it was implemented by a single programmer.
+Working in pair, you will have **the code reviewed by two programmers**, a **better design**, **better code quality** and a task that was **better tested** than it would have been if it was implemented by a single programmer.

 ## How to successfully overcome challenges in remote pair programming